jimbro1000/tdd-training-katas/src/site/markdown/Documentation/Solid.md

 ## Dependency Inversion Principle

 Dependency inversion demands that the dependency between classes is abstracted through the use of interfaces.

+## Why SOLID?

+A fundamental part of writing better code is making sure it is easier to understand, not just as to what it does but also how to further develop the code for a new purpose or feature.

+With only a little experience it is not difficult to write code that achieves a simple goal - writing code that can survive complex requirements being added is another matter and this is where SOLID is so valuable.
+It isn't a magic bullet, and it can't solve all of your coding problems, but it goes a long, long way to easing the pain of having to completely redesign and rework code when those changes come along, or save hours of work hunting down all the code affected by an otherwise simple change.

 ## What Does This Have to do With TDD?